matjas/angular-nested-combobox/README.md

-angular-tree-combobox
+angular-nested-combobox
 =================

-**angular-tree-combobox** is a AngularJS custom select combo box component with tree structure.
+**angular-nested-combobox** is a custom drop-down list directive for AngularJs with nested elements.
 It can be used when data have parents and children structure.
 Depth is determined by data.

 ### Current Version 0.0.1